jarv/newsgoat/README.md

 ## Design Principles

+- **Beautiful and compact**: Compact design and tactful use of emojis.
-- **Opinionated**: It was built with my preferred configuration for Newsboat in mind.
+- **Opinionated**: It was built with one (my own) preferred configuration for Newsboat in mind, it is not as configurable as the alternatives.
 - **A good "netizen"**: It follows [feed reader best practices](https://rachelbythebay.com/fs/help.html), including
   - respecting cache-control sent by the feed server
   - sending conditional responses